-I’m bringing up this subject because I recently found out that some of the top pet insurance plans do NOT cover our dogs and cats for rehabilitation therapies or alternative care.
-Coverage for treatments like hydrotherapy, acupuncture and physical therapy are extremely important for the recovery and well-being of paraplegic dogs and other pets with special needs.
-It took a long time for these services to become mainstreamed into veterinary medicine and it’s disappointing to see them excluded or limited from some policies.
+Coverage for treatments like hydrotherapy, acupuncture and physical therapy are extremely important for the recovery and well-being of paralyzed dogs, post-op patients and pets with neurological and orthopedic special needs.
+It took a long time for these services to get mainstreamed into veterinary medicine and it’s disappointing to see them excluded or limited in pet insurance policies.

 What are alternative therapies?

 In case you aren’t up-to-date on the many kinds of rehabilitation services offered by holistic veterinarians, canine physical therapists and rehabilitation/integrative veterinarians, here is an idea of the treatments they offer:

 - Chiropractic care